 The legal staff of the Arkansas Municipal League daily receives dozens of communications from city officials and employees who have questions about legal issues affecting them and their cities and towns.
 This booklet is a compilation of some of those questions, arranged by subject matter.
 It is intended to complement the Handbook for Arkansas Municipal Officials, which contains the most essential statutes and case notes relevant to municipalities.
-Most of the statutes from the Arkansas Code Annotated (ACA) cited herein can be found in the Handbook.
-A few may not be, so contact your city attorney or the League legal staff if you need a copy.
-Finally, we refer throughout to other publications, which may prove useful, and have included at the end a list of publications available from the League.
-Order or download them from the League website, www.arml.org, or call 501-374-3484, Ext.
-248.
+Most of the statutes from the Arkansas Code Annotated (A.C.A.) cited herein can be found in the Handbook.
+A few may not be, so contact your city attorney or the League legal staff if you need a copy, or search online at www.lexisnexis.com/hottopics/arcode.
+A web browser search for "Arkansas Code Online" will also work.